-The album contains no weak tunes, something which cannot be said for any other Dylan album.
+The album contains no filler material, something which cannot be said for any other Dylan album.
 In fact, as Dylan himself commented:

 I‘m not gonna be able to make a record better than that one… Highway 61 is just too good.
 There‘s a lot of stuff on that that I would listen to.”

 The title track refers to the highway that runs from Minnesota down to New Orleans, and the road was known at the time as The Blues Highway.
 At the junction of Highway 61 and Highway 49 was where Robert Johnson sold himself to the devil in exchange for his mastery of the blues guitar.
 The Biblical references, the droll lyrics, the larger-than-life characters, and the raucous beat are an amazing contrast to most of his earlier and his later work; Dylan never again achieved the combination of humor, outrage, and violence that collided in the making of this tune.